 The Carv Insert fixes underneath your boot liner inside the shell of the boot.
 So to find the correct size, you first need to know what size your ski boot shell is.
 This is known as the Mondopoint size, also known as boot size, of your ski boot.

 How to find your boot's Mondopoint size

 The Mondopoint size of your boot shell describes the length of a foot that can fit into your ski boot.

-On most ski boots, the Mondopoint size is embossed onto the shell at the base of the boot.
-For example, on the boot below, the text "327mm 28.0-28.5" is visible.
+On most ski boots, the Mondopoint size is embossed onto the shell at the base of the boot, as in the example below:

-- 💟28.0-28.5 corresponds to the Mondopoint size of the shell.
-This is the length of foot that can fit inside the shell and is the measurement we're looking for.
-In this case, this shell can fit a foot that is between 280 to 285 in length. 💟
+- A number like - 26.0-26.5 corresponds to the Mondopoint size of the shell.
+This is the length of foot that can fit inside the shell and is the measurement we're looking for!

-- ⛔327mm corresponds to the Boot Sole Length.
+- You may find a number like - 305mm, which corresponds to the Boot Sole Length.
 This is the length of the outside of the boot is used for adjusting your bindings.
-We don't want it. ⛔
+We don't want it.

 Checking your Mondopoint size